rchain/rsong-proxy/README.md

 # Immersion to Rchain Contract Proxy

-A REST layer to proxy Immersion mobile device requests to Rholang RChain contracts
+A REST layer to proxy Immersion mobile device requests to RChain contracts

 ## Getting Started